jeeteshnariya/setup_notes/README.md

 git remote add origin https://github.com/jeeteshnariya/laravel_snippet.git git push -u origin master

-=== Restore Last Commit and remove all chage's file clean to starting point
+#Restore Last Commit and remove all chage's file clean to starting point
 #If you want to revert changes made to your working copy, do this:
 git checkout .
 #If you want to revert changes made to the index (i.e., that you have added), do this.
 Warning this will reset all of your unpushed commits to master!: